-The following details the proposals made by IBExpert, specific to this client's issues.
+The following details the proposals made by IBExpert KG, specific to this client's issues.
 We have decided to publish this paper, as we are sure that many other companies could benefit by some or all of the following proposals.

-Should you be interested in having your Firebird-based application analyzed, please contact sales@ibexpert.biz.
+Should you be interested in having your Firebird-based application analyzed, please contact info@ibexpert.com.
 The analysis can be performed on site or via remote connection.